top of page

 📍Gion | Interactive Kaiseki

-At Rakumi, your meal begins not with a menu but with a wooden box of seasonal ingredients.
-Choose what speaks to you, and the chef will craft a tailored course around your selection.
-It’s kaiseki made conversational—part culinary improvisation, part private theater.
-Every visit is different, but always exquisitely executed.
+At Rakumi, your meal starts not with a menu but with a wooden box of seasonal ingredients.
+Pick what speaks to you, and the chef will create a customized course based on your choice.
+It’s kaiseki made interactive—part culinary improvisation, part private show.
+Every visit is different, but always executed with precision.

 Two wooden rocking chairs face a lit fireplace in a dimly lit room.
 Bottles line a mantelpiece with a glowing statue and a decorative mirror.